Jean-MarcHarvengt/MCUME/README.md

 Zx80/Zx81 (esp81), Zx Spectrum (espspeccy), Atari800 (esp800)and C64 (esp64)

 # Minimal requirements:
-- Teensy 3.6/Teensy4.0 or ESP32 Node32S/Wrover sdk chip
+- Teensy 3.6/Teensy4.0 or ESP32 Node32S/Wrover SDK chip
 - ILI9341 or ST7789 SPI display
 - SD card (Teensy uses built-in uSD, ESP32 uses external one connected over SPI, e.g. ILI9341 integrated one)
 - Analog joypad (Arduino or PSP like)
 - 3 buttons (FIRE, USER1 and USER2)

 # Optional requirements:
 - I2C custom keyboard (for computers emulators)
+- Sound (DAC for ESP and Teensy3.6, MQS for Teensy4.0)
+- VGA output (Teensy 3.6 only)

 # Wiring
-- see pinout.txt file in the project
+- see pinout.txt file in the respective project (ESP32 or Teensy)
+- Some KICAD image also available for ESP32

-# I2C keyboard (best to have)
+# I2C keyboard (best to have for computer emus)
 - see i2ckeyboard sub-directory
 - the I2C keyboard is using a separate atmega328p MCU handling the keys matrix
 - with 10x4 or 10x5 keys